 If you run into questions while helping your child learn to use print — or anything else — you need only think back to how adults help a child learn to speak and accomplish so much else in their early years.

-So, we take a moment now to look at what studies in various countries and cultures tell us about how we help a child learn to speak.
+Let’s take a moment now to examine the findings from studies in various countries and cultures concerning how we help children learn to speak.

-Follow the links to discover that studies of speech acquisition find —
+Follow the links in the following statement to discover that studies of speech acquisition find about what a child brings to learning —

 Adults help a child learn to talk by modeling,